hartwigmedical/hmftools/mark-dups/README.md

-form_consensus | Optional | Form a consensus read from duplicates unmap_regions | Optional | Regions of high depth, repeats or otherwise problematic for mapping threads | Optional | Number of threads, default = 1 multi_bam | Optional | Write a BAM per thread prior to final merge, see note in 'Performance' sambamba | Optional | Used to merge BAMs per thread when used with 'multi_bam' option and threads > 1 samtools | Optional | Used to sort and index final output BAM output_dir | Optional | If not specified will write output same directory as input BAM
+form_consensus | Optional | Form a consensus read from duplicates unmap_regions | Optional | Regions of high depth, repeats or otherwise problematic for mapping threads | Optional | Number of threads, default = 1 sambamba | Optional | Used to merge BAMs per thread when used with 'multi_bam' option and threads > 1 samtools | Optional | Used to sort and index final output BAM output_dir | Optional | If not specified will write output same directory as input BAM